Alise-Sainte-Reine: Geography

 Alise-Sainte-Reine is located some 17 km southeast of Montbard and 50 km northwest of Dijon.
 The D905 from Venarey-les-Laumes to Posanges in the south passes through the western part of the commune.
-Access to the village however is on the D103, D103J, and D103T from Venaray-les-Laumes in the west which continues east to join the D10 road.
+Access to the village however is on the D103, D103J, and D103T from Venarey-les-Laumes in the west which continues east to join the D10 road.
 Apart from the village the commune consists of farmland with some forest and a horse racing track in the west.

-The Ozeraine river forms most of the southern border of the commune and flows west to join the Brenne west of the commune.
+The Ozerain river forms most of the southern border of the commune and flows west to join the Brenne west of the commune.